banky99/Portfolio-Challenge/README.md

 # PortfolioChallenge

-Here's a simple and clear README file for GitHub outlining the key features of the website described by the HTML code:

 # Portfolio Website

 Welcome to my portfolio website!
-This repository contains the HTML, CSS, and other assets used to create my personal portfolio.
+This repository contains the HTML and CSS used to create my personal portfolio.
+Hosted on Github page: https://banky99.github.io/Portfolio-Challenge/
 Below is an outline of the key features and sections of the website.

 # Features